junaidulhassan/Celebrity-Face-Generation-using-DCGAN/README.md

 # Celeberity Face Image Generation using DCGAN

-Welcome to our project! 🤗🚀 In this repository, we will guide you through creating fake celebrity faces using Deep Convolutional Generative Adversarial Network (DCGAN) with PyTorch.
+Welcome to our project! 🤗🚀 In this repository, we will guide you through creating fake celebrity faces using a Deep Convolutional Generative Adversarial Network (DCGAN) with PyTorch.
 Using a large collection of images featuring famous individuals, our system will learn how to create new, realistic-looking "celebrity" portraits.

 This exciting endeavor combines deep learning techniques with image processing and data visualization tools.
 Here are some highlights: